Giclée prints – On line orders

 This is a rather long and probably overly detailed description, but that’s the way I write.

-This process from Photographing to Printing isn’t that easy.
-There is a reason labs charge a lot to scan and process you painting’s image.
+This process from Photographing to Printing isn’t that easy!
+There is a reason labs charge a lot to scan and process your painting’s image.
 Their equipment and time is expensive.
-I have not used CPL Imaging but have heard that if you want the best quality image and giclée print in the Duluth area and don’t mind paying for it go to CPLImaging.com.
+I have not used CPL Imaging here in Duluth but have heard that if you want the best quality image and giclée print in the area and don’t mind paying for it go to CPLImaging.com.
 Just an estimated example, their scan for an 11×14 is $50 + $28 for one print.

 Preparation to photograph your painting.

-I take my time at home to decide the exact cropping dimension.
+I take my time at home to decide the exact cropping dimension best for my paintings.
 I write that dimension in pencil in the far upper corner of my painting.
 When you are at the frame shop you don’t want to be rushed thinking about the opening size of your mat!!!